Total Knee Replacement

 An appointment will be made for you to see Mr Solaiman in the rooms at two weeks if you are discharged home.
 If you are transferred to a rehab facility, you will be given an appointment at 6 weeks.

-Total Hip Replacement provides pain relief, improved mobility and a better quality of life.
+Total Knee Replacement provides pain relief, improved mobility and a better quality of life.
 Most TKR can be expected to last more than 15 years.
 The average rate of revision for a TKR in Australia at 15 years is about 7 percent.

 Although TKR is a successful surgery, it does carry some risks including but not limited to infection, bleeding, blood clot, stiffness, and chronic pain.